Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: The Neutral Atom Quantum Computing Platform

 First, by spanning an AOD with multiple $x$ or $y$ coordinates to trap multiple atoms using a single AOD.
 In this scenario, all parallel movements must comply with the constraints described in \Cref{eq:shuttling_mapping} and \Cref{eq:shuttling_crossing}.
 Specifically, columns (rows) can only move along the same $x$ ($y$) displacement and must not cross each other.

 The second case involves using multiple AODs, each with their respective coordinates.
 In this setup, movements from different AODs are independent of each other, allowing for maximum flexibility.
-The remaining constraint is to ensure that the atoms keep a minimal distance through the shuttling process. \end{scheduling}

-Instead of using shuttling only as a substitute for virtual SWAP and MOVE operations, the recently discussed \emph{Dynamically Field-programmable Qubit Arrays} (DPQA)~\cite{tanQubitMappingReconfigurable2022,bluvsteinQuantumProcessorBased2022a} has emerged as a quantum processor design, which entirely focuses on shuttling.
+The remaining constraint is to ensure that the atoms keep a minimal distance through the shuttling process. \end{scheduling} Instead of using shuttling only as a substitute for virtual SWAP and MOVE operations, the recently discussed \emph{Dynamically Field-programmable Qubit Arrays} (DPQA or D-FPQA)~\cite{tanQubitMappingReconfigurable2022,bluvsteinLogicalQuantumProcessor2023,bluvsteinQuantumProcessorBased2022a,wangFPQACCompilationFramework2023} has emerged as a quantum processor design, which entirely focuses on shuttling.
 Compared to the previous discussion, this new computation architecture is not based on qubits placed on a regular grid.
-A short definition is given in the following box, while interested readers are referred to \textcite{tanCompilingQuantumCircuits2023}. \begin{architecture}[DPQA] In the Dynamically Field-Programmable Qubit Arrays (DPQA) setup, stationary SLM traps are arranged in groups on a grid, ensuring that the qubit distance within a single group is smaller than $r_{\mathrm{int}}$, allowing gates to be applied within the group.
+A short definition is given in the following box and described in \Cref{fig:dpqa}. \begin{architecture}[DPQA] In the Dynamically Field-Programmable Qubit Arrays (DPQA) setup, stationary SLM traps are arranged in groups on a grid, ensuring that the qubit distance within a single group is smaller than $r_{\mathrm{int}}$, allowing gates to be applied within the group.
 Meanwhile, the groups themselves are placed at an inter-group distance greater than $r_{\mathrm{re}}$, preventing interference between gates on different groups, as illustrated in \Cref{fig:dpqa}.
 This arrangement requires more space than the previous configuration, especially for larger $r_{\mathrm{re}}$ values.